wasmCloud/wasmcloud.com/docs/cli/new.md

 ### `interface`
 When creating a new interface project, a user may select from the following templates to create a skeleton:

-- convertor-interface: An interface for actor-to-actor messages with a single convert method
+- convertor-interface: An interface for component-to-component messages with a single convert method
 - factorial-interface: An interface for a capability provider with capability contract

 The user will then have to provide details such as project name, interface name and namespace prefix, and a new project template will be created in the current directory.
 The project name can also be specified earlier and be passed to `wash new interface <project-name>`.